-Ikhlaq Sidhu is the faculty director and founder of UC Berkeley’s Sutardja Center for Entrepreneurship & Technology.
+Ikhlaq Sidhu is the founding faculty director and chief scientist of UC Berkeley’s Sutardja Center for Entrepreneurship & Technology.
 He received the IEOR Emerging Area Professor Award from his department at Berkeley.
-He developed and/or currently teaches in Berkeley programs including Data-X, Engineering Leadership, and the Management of Technology Innovation program.
+Ikhlaq Sidhu is an innovator with an industry background and the perspective of an academic.

-Dr. Sidhu also serves on boards and advisory roles including Venture Advisor at Onset Ventures (a leading Silicon Valley investment firm), the Faculty Committee for Lawrence Hall of Science at UC Berkeley, the Board of Trustees of the Hamad Bin Khalifa University, Qatar, Fellow, Applied Innovation Institute, and the Faculty Director’s Council, Jacob’s Institute of Design at UC Berkeley.
+Sidhu serves on several boards and advisory roles including Venture Advisor at Onset Ventures (a leading Silicon Valley investment firm), the Faculty Committee for Lawrence Hall of Science at UC Berkeley, Fellow, Applied Innovation Institute, and the Faculty Director’s Council, Jacob’s Institute of Design at UC Berkeley.

 Data-X: AI, data, and blochain for digital transformation Algorithms and data to support innovation and leadership.
 Berkeley Innovation Index, Berkeley Method of Innovation, Berkeley Method of Entrepreneurship.